staples-sparx/StaplesLabs.github.io/jobs/data_scientist.md

 ### Personal Attributes
 * Passion for learning and innovating new methodologies in the intersection of applied math / probability / statistics / computer science.
 Proficient at translating unstructured business problems into an abstract mathematical framework.
 * Ability to make intelligent approximations of mathematical models in order to make them practical and scalable.
-* Constant search for improvement â€“ external and internal
+* Constant search for improvement â external and internal
 * Ability to build relationships across all functions and levels
 * Innovative in problem solving
 * Demonstrate respect for the value of each co-worker.
 Maintain a positive attitude